OSGeo/OSGeoLive-doc/standards/wms_overview.rst

 ..
 Writing Tip:
   If there is sufficient time, we should include a graphic which shows this standard in contenxt with other standards.
+Otherwise, remove the following image.

 .. image:: images/screenshots/800x600/pgadmin.gif
   :scale: 50%